silviapoletti/Help-sign-real-time-detection/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

 A more sophisticated approach is to finetune the YOLO (v4) state-of-the-art real-time object detector (Darknet repository [here](https://github.com/AlexeyAB/darknet)) on a custom dataset containing samples of the two signs appearing in the signal for help gesture.
+Then, the model has been tested in the same two settings described in the previous section.

 The custom dataset has been generated and labeled with the use of the [LabelImg](https://github.com/heartexlabs/labelImg#labelimg) tool.